Hackers News Hackers News

 Rapid Response and Remediation

-Security measures implemented included:
+Security measures implemented during the remediation process included:

-• Patching the CMS vulnerability.
+• Patching the identified CMS vulnerability.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.